-BANG OUT Volume XXIII: “Private Eyes” will be Saturday, January 18th at the Make Out Room in San Francisco.
+Join us for the next BANG OUT Reading Series Volume XXIII: “Private Eyes” on Saturday, January 18th at the Make Out Room in San Francisco.

 Technology is propelling us into an age in which our ideas of privacy are changing drastically.
-All at once, Facebook is mining our personal lives for ad keywords, Google Glass allows breaches of privacy and also calls into question the very nature of subjectivity, and our National Security Agency interprets privacy as a privilege seemingly afforded to no one.
+Facebook is mining our personal lives for ad keywords, Google Glass threatens privacy in new spooky ways (and calls into question the very nature of subjectivity?), and our National Security Agency interprets privacy arbitrarily to say the least.

-Write a maximum of 1,000 words of fiction, poetry or essay on the theme “Private Eyes.”
-As always, we encourage interpretations of the theme that will surprise us.
+Readers submitted a maximum of 1,000 words of fiction, poetry or essay on the theme “Private Eyes.”
+As always, we encouraged interpretations of the theme that surprised us.

 Jim Nelson’s work has appeared in Confrontation, North American Review, The Erotic Review, and other fine literary venues.
 This is his second appearance at Bang Out.
 He lives in San Francisco.